What is a Postpartum Doula?

 Community Resource & Household Support

-This support option is perfect for families who have other family/friend support in place but would like to benefit from a doula’s expertise.
+These support options are perfect for families who would like to benefit from a doula’s expertise.
 Initial sessions focus on support with transition from hospital to home, setting up best practices for breastfeeding, postpartum recovery, sleep arrangements and newborn care.
 Follow-up sessions focus on new parent education, learning how to understand the newborn, master soothing techniques and develop age-appropriate routines.
 All support includes special attention to the physical and emotional transitions that take place during the initial postpartum period.